offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 status: published
 toot: "https://wandering.shop/@offby1/109898670642861642"
 ---
 I've become a huge fan of [Tailscale](https://tailscale.com/) as a VPN / software-defined network for my homelab.
 They've even introduced a really fantastic new alpha feature "Funnels" that lets you expose a service to the internet at `https://<your-hostname>.<your-tailnet>`.
-It's really cool\... **but** the URL you get is forever tied to Tailscale, instead of being on your own domain.
+It's really cool... **but** the URL you get is forever tied to Tailscale, instead of being on your own domain.

 Now, there are ways around this; I could, for example, have a `CNAME` that points to the tailnet address.
 That'd be the *easy* way.
 Instead, what I built (and it's not super complicated!) is a reverse proxy living in a cloud provider, with a dedicated public IP, that acts as a bridge to my tailnet.